Comparing Music from Different Recordings

 Back in the “vinyl days”, comparing various interpretations was cumbersome, even if one had access to multiple turntables (I used to have two).
 If one didn’t want to listen to entire interpretations, one after each other (making it hard to remember all details from interpretations just heard), one needed to have multiple LPs ready in their sleeves, place them on a turntable, position the needle (and it often was tricky to find a given track), listen, then lift the arm of the turntable, put the LP back in the sleeve, fetch the next one, etc. — and with all this there was always the risk of LPs collecting dust, if not scratches, etc.

-CDs make that somewhat easier: they are more robust, one can select tracks easily.
+CDs make comparing music somewhat easier: they are more robust, one can select tracks easily.
 This way, at least switching between the interpretations is less work, faster, more hassle-free.

-What changed things dramatically is that I’m now listening to music through my computer exclusively, i.e., all music that I’m listening to is residing in Apple’s iTunes — and if it isn’t (e.g., it is on a CD that my computer hasn’t “seen” yet), I’m first loading the contents of the media into iTunes (I’ll do a separate posting to explain how I use iTunes as music archive and database).
+What changed things dramatically is that I’m now listening to music through my computer exclusively.
+All music that I’m listening to is residing in Apple’s iTunes — and if it isn’t (e.g., it is on a CD that my computer hasn’t “seen” yet), I’m first loading the contents of the media into iTunes.
+I’ll do a separate posting to explain how I use iTunes as music archive and database.
 In iTunes, I have all my music (well, the part that I have loaded — still some more work to do!) at my fingertips.
 I can select music within seconds, I can rearrange “songs” any way I like.
 This makes life so much easier!

 So, within iTunes, how do I compare a set of recordings – e.g.: a dozen different interpretations of a Beethoven symphony?
 I do this in two steps:

 - in a first round, I sort the tracks by movement.
-I first listen to all interpretations of the first movement, then all of the second movement, etc.; this makes it far easier to recognize and remember differences.
+I first listen to all interpretations of the first movement, then all of the second movement, etc.; this makes comparing far easier, i.e., to recognize and remember differences.
 I then rate every track while listening.